Yujin1007/Yujin1007.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 <br><br>
-I study methods at the interface of machine learning and control, including reinforcement learning, imitation learning, dynamic mode decomposition, and model predictive control.
-My main interest is in approaches that build on mathematical structure and optimization principles, enabling both interpretability and efficiency in robotic decision-making.
-My research aims to develop interpretable and theoretically grounded methods for decision-making in partially observable, real-world systems
+I study methods at the interface of machine learning and control, including reinforcement learning, imitation learning, model predictive control and dynamic mode decomposition.
+My main interest is in approaches that build on mathematical structure and optimization principles, enabling both interpretability and efficiency in decision-making and control.
+My research aims to develop interpretable and theoretically grounded methods for decision-making in partially observable, real-world systems.

 I am a Ph.D. student in Computer Science at Cornell University, working with [Sarah Dean](https://sdean.website/).
 Before joining Cornell, I was a research scientist at the Korea Institute of Science and Technology (KIST).
 I received my M.S. from Korea University and my B.S. from the University of Seoul.